Visit Los Angeles

 Flying to LA is easy in part because the vast region is served by numerous airports (see a sampling below).
 In other words, finding cheap flights to Los Angeles is by not difficult.

 Los Angeles International (LAX): LA’s major airport.
 You can get almost anywhere in the world from the airport locals refer to simply as “LAX”; it’s a hub for Alaska, American, United and other domestic airlines and is served by dozens of international carriers.

 Burbank Airport (BUR): Formally the Bob Hope Airport, this small facility is popular with residents of LA’s San Fernando Valley and is close to attractions like the Hollywood Sign, Universal Studios and more.

 John Wayne International Airport (SNA): This sleek airport named for the movie star is located in nearby Orange County, California – just down the road from LA and perfect for easy access to Disneyland and popular beach communities.

 Long Beach Airport (LGB): This smaller airport in the greater Los Angeles areas often has some very good deals thanks to its status as a focus city for JetBlue.

 Los Angeles is home to plenty of natural and man-made attractions; for more listings, please see the links below.

-Hollywood – See the Kodak Theater where the Oscars are held, and all those movie star hand prints at Grauman’s Chinese Theater, plus Hollywood Boulevard’s “Walk of Fame”.
-Kitschy, yes, but fun.
+Hollywood – See the Kodak Theater where the Oscars are held, and all those movie star hand prints at the Chinese Theater, plus Hollywood Boulevard’s “Walk of Fame” (kitschy, yes, but fun).
 Don’t miss the great Amoeba Music store on Sunset Boulevard.

 Getty Center – A beautiful museum both inside and out; the cluster of buildings, faced with dazzling Travertine marble, feature exhibits including statuary, photographs and paintings.
 Be sure to make time for the Getty’s terrific collection of Impressionists.